 What We Do / Plan

-Business, strategic, and sustainability planning, board development and crisis interventions
+Business, strategic, and merger planning, board development and crisis interventions

 BWB is committed to providing the support that increases a nonprofit’s efficiency and effectiveness.
 Through our facilitation and research, we work with boards and management to more clearly understand what is occurring within and around the organization, and to set goals and move forward.